ai-cam/ai-cam.github.io/_reports/2025-ai-cam-annual-report-2024-2025.md

   In its second year, the programme engaged over 3,000 people across all six Schools, brought together researchers from 58 departments, generated more than £9M in funding proposals, and established Cambridge as a trusted voice in national AI policy.
+people:
+  - Jess Montgomery
+  - Neil Lawrence
 ---
+## Download the Full Report

+The complete findings and details can be found here.